svin24/svin24.github.io/content/blog/generating-ioctls.md

 Hare standard library.
 In addition to POSIX Extended Regular Expression support via the [regex] module, the [hare namespace] offers many tools to provide Hare programs with relatively deep insights into the language itself.
-We can use hare::lex to parse the custom grammar for our psuedo-macros, use hare::parse to parse type declarations, and use hare::types to compute the semantic details of each type.
+We can use hare::lex to parse the custom grammar for our pseudo-macros, use hare::parse to parse type declarations, and use hare::types to compute the semantic details of each type.
 I also like many of the "little things" on display here, such as unreading data back into the buffered stdin reader, or using io::tee to copy